-BayernLabo has been lending to Bavarian state and local authorities since 2006.
-The legal basis for this activity was brought about by a change to the Law on Bayerische Landesbank (BayLBG) on 19 July 2005 (Implementation of the Agreement II between EU Commission and German Federal Government).
-While engaging in state and local authority lending, BayernLabo has limited itself to conducting business exclusively with Bavarian borrowers.
+BayernLabo has been a lender to the Bavarian state and local authorities since 2006.
+The legal basis for this was brought about by a change to the Law on Bayerische Landesbank (BayLBG) on 19 July 2005 (implementing a second agreement struck between the EU Commission and the German Federal Government).
+When it comes to lending to state and local authorities, BayernLabo conducts business exclusively with Bavarian borrowers.

-BayernLabo has been supporting the sustainable development of Bavaria since its foundation in 1884, fulfilling its social and entrepreneurial responsibility.
+BayernLabo has been supporting sustainable growth in Bavaria since its foundation in 1884, thereby fulfilling its social and corporate responsibility.

-Today BayernLabo is a legally dependent institution established under public law within BayernLB that is organizationally and financially independent and has a legal mandate to promote social housing and municipal construction in Bavaria.
+Today BayernLabo is a legally dependent institution established under public law within BayernLB, though it is organisationally and financially independent.
+It is vested with the legal mandate to promote social housing and municipal construction in Bavaria.

-BayernLabo has been lending to Bavarian state and local authorities since 2006.
-While engaging in state and local authority lending, BayernLabo is particulary focused to conducting business exclusively with Bavarian borrowers.
-The focus is on the promotion of investments in general municipal and social infrastructure.
+A lender to Bavarian state and local authorities since 2006, BayernLabo conducts business exclusively with Bavarian borrowers.
+In doing so, it focuses primarily on subsidising investments in the general municipal and social infrastructure.

-To finance new and existing loans under the Bavarian subsidised interest rate programme to promote home ownership, the Bavarian modernisation programme, and the municipal investment loan programme to create rental housing in Bavaria, BayernLabo issued its first social bond in November 2017.
+To help finance new and existing loans under the Bavarian low interest rate loan programme, which was launched to promote home ownership; the Bavarian modernisation programme; and the municipal investment loan programme, which aims to create rental housing in Bavaria, BayernLabo issued its first social bond in November 2017.

-And the second one will be issued in March 2021.
-For further information please check out the download box.
+For further information please use the download box.